COURSE GUIDE 2026

 - Prerequisite: NIL

-- Preclusions: If students participate in SAASTA Connect, they will not complete one semester of The Arts or Technology subjects.
+- Preclusions: If students participate in SAASTA Connect, they will not complete one semester of The Arts or Technology subjects of the South Australian Curriculum.

 Aboriginal Education

-Aboriginal students from years 7 to 12.
-Our team comprises three Aboriginal Secondary Education Transition Officers (ASETO), an Aboriginal Education Senior Leader, Aboriginal Education Coordinator and 1 Teacher.
+Parafield Gardens High School supports Aboriginal students from Years 7 to 12.
+Our Aboriginal Education team includes three Aboriginal Secondary Education Transition Officers (ASETOs), an Aboriginal Education Senior Leader and an Aboriginal Education Coordinator.

 Celebrating Culture

-Every year we celebrate important events such as Reconciliation and NAIDOC weeks.
-This is a great opportunity to share Aboriginal history and culture with the whole school.
+Each year, we recognise and celebrate important events such as Reconciliation Week and NAIDOC Week.
+These events provide valuable opportunities to share Aboriginal histories, cultures and perspectives with the whole school community.

 Community Partnerships